lunapapa-finland/wikijs/Future/ALBrooks/TradingRange.md

 - In the TR, there will be some setups like swing up/down and deep PB reversely
 - TR in small time frame could be a PB or leg in the higher time frame, that is why higher time frame is always used to determine the S/R, while the lower time frame is use to determine the time to open/close position
 - only trade the direction of the TREND with a short length of time forming the TR.
+- minimum for TR: 2 legs and 20 bars